minhloc-2002/seo.github.io/README.txt

    Line 5 — optional subfolder path
    Current: pathPrefix: "",
    Keep empty when this template is uploaded to repository root.
-   For a subfolder test, change to: pathPrefix: "kael",
+   For a subfolder test, change to: pathPrefix: "minhloc",

    Line 7 — planned standalone repository
-   Current: futureRepository: "kael.github.io",
+   Current: futureRepository: "minhloc.github.io",
    Change only if you choose a different final repository name.

 B) File: agent/publish-config.json